 Impact of the project

-  This project is uncovering novel patterns of adaptation in island birds and investigating for the first time some of the mechanisms underlying these adaptations.
-The results are making a significant contribution for ourunderstanding of the ecology and evolution of island environments.
-Given the large number of species endemic to islands worldwide and the role of islands as ‘natural laboratories’, our results make a significant contribution to understanding and conserving island environments.
+This project is uncovering novel patterns of adaptation in island birds and investigating the mechanisms underlying these adaptations.
+The results make a significant contribution to our understanding of the ecology and evolution of island environments.
+Given the high number of species endemic to islands worldwide and the threats to these faunas, our work will help to understand and conserve island species

-  FCT (Portugal); National Geographic; British Ecological Society; CNRS (PEPS); DST-NRF CoE grant; University of Montpellier (PhD grant to Alois Robert).
+Forever Principe; National Geographic; CNRS (PEPS); University of Montpellier (PhD grant to Alois Robert); LIA Biodiversity.

-  Dr Rita Covas (FIAO, UCT and CIBIO, U. Porto)
+Dr Rita Covas (FIAO and CIBIO, U. Porto)

 Dr Claire Loiseau (CIBIO, U. Porto)

 Dr Peter Ryan (FIAO, UCT)